Homophily in preferences or meetings? Identifying and estimating an iterative network formation model: Introduction

 \section{Introduction}

-Homophily, the observed tendency of agents with similar attributes to maintain relationships, is a salient feature in social and economic networks \citep[and references therein]{chandrasekhar2016econometrics,Jackson2010social}.
-Inasmuch as it may drive network formation, homophily can produce relevant effects in outcomes as diverse as smoking behavior \citep{Badev2017}, test scores \citep{Hsieh2016,Goldsmith2013}, the adoption of health innovations \citep{Centola2011}, and health oucomes \citep{Kadelka2021}.
-As argued by \cite{Jackson2021}, such examples suggest that taking a proper account of homophily could improve the understanding and design of policies that aim to reduce social and economic inequality.
-It is therefore unsurprising that the appropriate modelling of homophily has been a focus in the recent push for estimable econometric models of network formation \citep{Goldsmith2013, Jackson2016, Mele2017, Graham2016, Graham2017}.
+Homophily, the observed tendency of agents with similar attributes to maintain relationships, is a salient feature in social and economic networks \citep{chandrasekhar2016econometrics,Jackson2010social}.
+Inasmuch as it may drive network formation, homophily can produce relevant effects in outcomes as diverse as smoking behavior \citep{Badev2017}, test scores \citep{Hsieh2016,Goldsmith2013}, the adoption of health innovations \citep{Centola2011}, and health outcomes \citep{Kadelka2021}.
+Social connections are also an important driver of economic mobility \citep{Chetty2022socioeconomic}, which suggests that a proper account of homophily may improve the design of policies that aim to reduce economic inequality \citep{Jackson2021,Chetty2022social}.
+It is therefore unsurprising that the appropriate modelling of homophily has been a focus in the recent push for estimable econometric models of network formation \citep{Goldsmith2013, Mele2017, Graham2016, Graham2017,Jackson2016}.